 - Miletić, V., Odorčić, I., Nikolić, P. & Svedružić, Ž. M. In silico design of the first DNA-independent mechanism-based inhibitor of mammalian DNA methyltransferase Dnmt1.
 PLOS ONE 12(4), e0174410 (2017). doi:10.1371/journal.pone.0174410.
 PDF, PubMed

-In 2019, after Dr. Vedran Miletić returned from his postdoctoral research in computational biophysics at Heidelberg Institute for Theoretical Studies in Molecular Biomechanics (MBM) group to become a Senior Lecturer at University of Rijeka Department of Informatics, we jointly started RxTx, where I entered as a translational research scientist.
-Our goal was to advance pharmaceutical drug research by improving the scientific software behind the scenes, most importantly the high-throughput virtual screening engine RxDock.
+In 2019, Dr. Vedran Miletić returned from his postdoctoral research in computational biophysics at Heidelberg Institute for Theoretical Studies in Molecular Biomechanics (MBM) group to become a Senior Lecturer at the University of Rijeka Department of Informatics.
+We jointly started RxTx, where I entered as a translational research scientist.
+Our goal was to advance pharmaceutical drug research by improving the scientific software behind the scenes, most notably the high-throughput virtual screening engine RxDock.
 We also started using RDKit for data pre-processing at the same time.

 By then, the computational resources became more available, drivers necessary for using those resources more mature, and research topics more complex.
-Thus, the volume of data comprising research inputs and outputs grew exponentially so we have started to employ end-to-end data science solutions, specifically KNIME for workflow automation and data analysis.
+Thus, the volume of data comprising research inputs and outputs grew exponentially, so we have employed end-to-end data science solutions, specifically KNIME for workflow automation and data analysis.

 We continued the collaboration with BioSFGroup and gave a conference presentation: